 Note: Changing the PIV server hash algorithm has an impact on existing issued cards if you use MyID to renew certificates on a card or perform updates to the content of the card after it is issued.
-For example, when you issue cards with a SHA-256 hash and then modify the MyID configuration to revert back to SHA-1, the collection of certificate renewals will fail due to a hash mismatch error.
+For example, when you issue cards with a SHA-256 hash and then modify the MyID configuration to change the algorithm to SHA-384, the collection of certificate renewals fails due to a hash mismatch error.
 Other affected processes include collecting a key recovery, or adding additional certificates to the card.